grafana/grafana/docs/sources/administration/view-server-stats.md

 ## Counting users

-If a user belongs to several organizations, then that user is counted once for each organization as a user in the highest organization role they are assigned.
+If a user belongs to several organizations, then that user is counted once as a user in the highest organization role they are assigned, regardless of how many organizations the user belongs to.

-For example, if Sofia is a Viewer in two organizations, an Editor in two organizations, and and Admin in three organizations, then she would be reflected in the stats as:
+For example, if Sofia is a Viewer in two organizations, an Editor in two organizations, and Admin in three organizations, then she would be reflected in the stats as:

 - Total users     1
 - Total admins    1